 The owner's manual cautions users to keep the optic sensor clean so that it can accurately gauge the ambient light.
 The automatic setting was my favorite and I used it most of the time (note: it takes the automatic setting a second to sense the light).
 The intensity of the dot when set to auto always seemed just right.

-The red, inline laser that came with my test unit was extremely stout, waterproof to 66ft and mounted to picatinny rails via a zero-return throw lever.
+The red, inline laser that came with my test unit was extremely stout, waterproof to 66 feet and mounted to Picatinny rails via a zero-return throw lever.
 The laser can operate at low or high power.
 Mounted up on the top rail of the 716, I used the included remote momentary switch and mounted it such that my left hand could activate the laser.
 The remote switch provided positive engagement feedback with a felt click.
-Burris says the laser is a MIL-SPEC aiming laser, I can say it's very bright and I could easily see the dot on my neighbor's grain silo over 1/4 mile away at dusk!
+Burris says the laser is a MIL-SPEC aiming laser.
+I can say it's very bright and I could easily see the dot on my neighbor's grain silo over 1/4 mile away at dusk!
 Lasing a target at close range was easy with the bright red laser beam.
-But far and away the most entertaining use of the laser was to lead my two Shiba pups on an impossible chase in the kitchen (they never tired of chasing the dot!)
+But far and away the most entertaining use of the laser was to lead my two Shiba pups on an impossible chase in the kitchen.
+They never tired of chasing the dot!
 Another cool feature of the laser unit is an activation/battery life indicator on back of the unit.